 How to Make Your Voice be Heard

-The National Research Center for Women & Families was created because we believe that public policies will be improved if policy makers and the public have better access to accurate, unbiased information.
+The National Center for Health Research was created because we believe that public policies will be improved if policy makers and the public have better access to accurate, unbiased information.
 Each of us can make a difference if we share the information we have with those who know how to use it.

 Use Your Voice